mosra/magnum-bindings/doc/python/corrade.containers.rst

     Unlike in C++, the view keeps a reference to the original memory owner object, meaning that calling :py:`del` on the original object will *not* invalidate the view.
 Slicing a view creates a new view referencing the same original object, without any dependency on the previous view.
+That means a long chained slicing operation will not cause increased memory usage.

     .. code:: pycon

         >>> b.obj is a
         True
-        >>> b[1:4].obj is a
+        >>> b[1:4][:-1].obj is a
         True

-    .. block-danger:: Pybind11 Buffer Protocol issues

-        Currently, due to how buffer protocol is exposed in pybind11, there are several issues with converting array views from and to buffer objects:

-        -   readonly property is not preserved when converting an ArrayView to Python `memoryview`
-        -   subsequent slicing and view conversion keeps reference to the previous view instance instead of just to the original object, creating unnecesarily long GC chains

     `Comparison to Python's memoryview`_
     ====================================